-- 1.1.1 ARE: "ARE" means the Architects Registration Examination, as developed by NCARB. - 1.1.2 AXP: "AXP" means the Architectural Experience Program of NCARB, or its equivalent as determined by NCARB. - 1.1.3 CACB: "CACB" means the Canadian Architectural Certification Board. - 1.1.4 CEAB: "CEAB" means the Canadian Engineering Accreditation Board. - 1.1.5 EAC/ABET: "EAC/ABET" means the Engineering Accreditation Commission of ABET Inc. - 1.1.6 ETAC/ABET: "ETAC/ABET" means the Engineering Technology Accreditation Commission of ABET Inc. - 1.1.7 FE Examination: "FE Examination" means the Fundamentals of Engineering Examination, as developed by NCEES. - 1.1.8 NAAB: "NAAB" means the National Architectural Accrediting Board.
-NAAB accreditation is required for architecture programs not later than two years after issuance of the degree. - 1.1.9 NCARB: "NCARB" means the National Council of Architectural Registration Boards. - 1.1.10 NCEES: "NCEES" means the National Council of Examiners for Engineering and Surveying. - 1.1.11 PE Examination: "PE Examination" means the Principles and Practice of Engineering Examination, as developed by NCEES. - 1.1.12 E&A Act: The Engineers and Architects Regulation Act, Neb.
-Rev. Stat. §§ 81-3401 through 81-3455. - 1.1.13 E&A Rules: The Nebraska Rules and Regulations, Title 110 of the Nebraska Administrative Code, Chapters 1 through 11, shall be known and may be cited as E&A Rules. - 1.1.14 MLE: "MLE" means an individual who holds an NCEES Record that has been designated as a Model Law Engineer or Model Law Structural Engineer by NCEES. - 1.1.15 MLSE: "MLSE" means an individual who holds an NCEES Record that has been designated as a Model Law Structural Engineer by NCEES. - 1.1.16 NCARB Certificate Holder: "NCARB Certificate Holder" means an individual who holds a Certificate issued by NCARB indicating the NCARB Certification requirements have been met.
+- 1.1.1 ARE: The acronym "ARE" means the Architects Registration Examination, as developed by NCARB. - 1.1.2 AXP: The acronym "AXP" means the Architectural Experience Program of NCARB, or its equivalent as determined by NCARB. - 1.1.3 CACB: "CACB" means the Canadian Architectural Certification Board. - 1.1.4 CEAB: "CEAB" means the Canadian Engineering Accreditation Board. - 1.1.5 EAC/ABET: The acronym "EAC/ABET" means the Engineering Accreditation Commission of ABET Inc. EAC/ABET accreditation is required for engineering programs not later than two years after issuance of the degree. - 1.1.46 ETAC/ABET: "ETAC/ABET" means the Engineering Technology Accreditation Commission of ABET Inc. - 1.1.7 FE Examination: "FE Examination" means the Fundamentals of Engineering Examination, as developed by NCEES. - 1.1.58 NAAB: The acronym "NAAB" means the National Architectural Accrediting Board.
+NAAB accreditation is required for architecture programs not later than two years after issuance of the degree. - 1.1.69 NCARB: The acronym "NCARB" means the National Council of Architectural Registration Boards. - 1.1.710 NCEES: The acronym "NCEES" means the National Council of Examiners for Engineering and Surveying. - 1.1.811 PE Examination: "PE Examination" means the Principles and Practice of Engineering Examination, as developed by NCEES. - 1.1.912 E&A Act: The Engineers and Architects Regulation Act, Neb.
+Rev. Stat. §§ 81-3401 through 81-3455, shall be known and may be cited as E&A Act. - 1.1.1013 E&A Rules: The Nebraska Rules and Regulations, Title 110 of the Nebraska Administrative Code, Chapters 1 through 11, shall be known and may be cited as E&A Rules. - 1.1.1114 MLE: "MLE" means an individual who holds an NCEES Record that has been designated as a Model Law Engineer or Model Law Structural Engineer record by NCEES. - 1.1.1215 MLSE: "MLSE" means an individual who holds an NCEES Record that has been designated as a Model Law Structural Engineer by NCEES.

-1.1.17 Temporary Permit: A permit issued by the Board to an architect or professional engineer who is not licensed in Nebraska for use on a single project.
+- 1.1.4316 NCARB Certificate Holder: "NCARB Certificate Holder" means an individual who holds a Certificate issued by NCARB indicating the NCARB Certification requirements have been met. - 1.1.4417 Temporary Permit: A permit issued by the Board to an architect or professional engineer who is not licensed in Nebraska for use on a single project.